Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Hierarchical Primitive Composition

-Our model consists of a modularized composition of primitives.
 We assume that a single intricate task can be decomposed into a collection of sub-tasks.
-A primitive is designated to each sub-task to achieve the goal of the assigned tasks.
-These primitives then compose a compound policy that solves the overall goal the original task would like to accomplish.
-However, the difficulty of tasks is relative, and in some cases, a task once was considered to be complexed, might itself become a sub-task of even more complex problems.
-Therefore, we design our structure in a recursively hierarchical fashion and assign a \textbf{level} to each task as the module of composite primitives stacks up.
-We denote the compound policy at tasks level $l$, the meta-policy, and the corresponding primitive of sub-task index $i$, by $\Pi_l$, $\pi_l^{meta}$, and $\pi_{li}$, respectively.
-Figure~\ref{fig:task_designation} shows how the primitives at task level $l$ map themselves to each sub-tasks.
+A primitive is assigned to each sub-task to achieve the goal of the corresponding tasks.
+These primitives then compose a compound policy with respect to the weights given from a meta-policy, where this compound policy now tries to solve the overall goal of the original task.
+It is worth noting that the difficulties of tasks are relative, and in some cases, a task once considered to be complex might become a sub-task of even more complex problems.
+Intuitively, this indicates that a compound policy can also be a primitive of another compound policy.
+Therefore, we design our structure in a recursively hierarchical fashion and manually assign a \textbf{level} to the compound policy and the corresponding task that indicates how many stacks of modules comprise it.
+We denote the compound policy, the meta-policy, and the primitive of $i^{th}$ sub-task at level $l$, by $\Pi_l$, $\pi_l^{meta}$, and $\pi_{li}$, respectively.
+Our goal here is to learn the optimal $\pi_l^{meta}$ given primitives such that that maximizes the policy objective of task $l$.